isomerpages/moe-concordpri/_departments/Student Management/Concord's Prefectorial Board.md

 *   **Daily Duties**

-The prefects are involved in various duties such as recess duties, late-comers duty, and pledge taking duties.
+<p style="text-align:justify">The prefects are involved in various duties such as recess duties, late-comers duty, and pledge taking duties.
 The prefects also actively support the school programmes by taking on roles of emcees and prefects ushers.

 ![](/images/pb7.png)
 ![](/images/pb8.png)

 *   **Prefects Investiture**

-The Prefects Investiture, which is held in term 2, is an important ceremony held annually to celebrate the official appointment of Prefects.
+<p style="text-align:justify">The Prefects Investiture, which is held in term 2, is an important ceremony held annually to celebrate the official appointment of Prefects.

 ![](/images/pb9.png)